Bolesław Bierut: Top leader of Stalinist Poland

 Gomułka, general secretary of the PPR (and until that time the principal figure in post-war Polish communist establishment), was accused of a "right-wing nationalistic deviation" and removed from his position during a plenary meeting of the Central Committee in August 1948.
 The move was Stalin-orchestrated and Stalin's choice to fill the vacated job was President Bierut, who had thus become both the top party leader and top state official.

 The historic PPS was practically taken over by the PPR at the Unification Congress, held in Warsaw in December 1948.
 The resulting "Marxist–Leninist" Polish United Workers' Party (PZPR) was nearly synonymous with the state and Bierut became its first general secretary.
 The Three-Year Plan of post-war rebuilding and economic consolidation ended in 1949 and was followed by the Six-Year Plan, which intensified the industrialisation process and brought extensive urbanization of Poland.

 In November 1949, Bierut asked the Soviet government to make available Marshal Konstantin Rokossovsky, a Polish-Soviet politician and famous World War II commander, for service in the government of Poland.
 Rokossovsky subsequently became a Marshal of Poland and Minister of National Defense.

-In early August 1951, Bierut had his main rival Gomułka and his wife arrested.
+In early August 1951, Bierut had his main rival Gomułka arrested.
 Gomułka, though imprisoned, refused to cooperate with his accusers and displayed remarkable ability to defend himself, while Bierut's people bungled the prosecution.
 According to Edward Ochab, though, Stalin and Beria ordered the arrest and trial of Gomułka, while Bierut and Jakub Berman tried to protect him and caused delays in the proceedings.
 Informal political reforms, slow to take hold after Stalin's death, eventually materialized and in December 1954 Gomułka was released.

 During the lifetime of Stalin, Bierut was strictly subservient to the Soviet leader.
 Bierut routinely received instructions from Stalin over the telephone or was summoned to Moscow for consultations.
 Bierut still had far more power in Poland than any of his successors as First Secretary of the PZPR.
 He ruled jointly with his two closest associates, Berman and Hilary Minc.
-Security issues, including the widespread persecution of opposition, he also consulted with Stanisław Radkiewicz, head of the Ministry of Public Security.
+Security issues he also consulted with Stanisław Radkiewicz, head of the Ministry of Public Security.